0cjs/sedoc/8bit/conn/joystick.md

      8   GND      COM/STR     GND   GND     8
      9   padl A   GND       Start   Start   9

+### Atari

+__Paddle controllers__ are a pair of pots on a single cable.
+The buttons for controls 1 and 2 (A and B) short pins 3 and 4 (normally left and right joystick switches) respectively to pin 8.
+The pots are 1 MΩ with one end on pin 7 (+5V) and the wiper on pin 9 / 5.
+Thus, __Atari paddle controllers may short pins 7--9, 7--5, or 7--9--5__.
+The 7--9--5 combination (both paddles at far left) may damage MSX machines.

+__Driving controllers__ are a single infinite-turn knob that with each quarter turn generates a 2-bit gray code sequence (00, 01, 11, 10) on pins 1 and 2.
+The "accelerator" button shorts pin 6 to pin 8.

+__"Keyboard" controllers__ have 12 button telephone-style keypad (`1`-`9`, `*`,
+`0`, `#`) Pins 1-4 are connected to the switch rows, pins 5, 9, 6 to the
+columns, and pin 7 (+5V) to the first two columns via individual 4k7 resistors (pull-ups?).

+References: [herc-atari]

 ### MSX

 - Joystick direction switches and buttons short to pin 8 ("COMmon").
 This